 Del Potro beats Federer to reach semis in London

-Del Potro, who also defeated Federer in the final in Basel last month, converted his only break point of the match in the opening game of the deciding set and held his own serve comfortably to wrap up the win at London's O2 Arena.
+Del Potro converted his only break point of the match in the opening game of the deciding set and held his own serve comfortably to wrap up the win at London's O2 Arena.

-He converted his first match point with a forehand passing shot that Federer could only return into the net with a lunging backhand volley.
+He converted his first match point with a forehand passing shot that Federer netted off a lunging backhand volley.